How to Make a Blank Calendar in Excel (Download Free Template)

 How to Make a Blank Calendar in Excel

-Steps to Make a Blank Calendar in Excel
+Make a Blank Calendar in Excel: 5 Steps

-In this section, I will show you some quick and easy steps to make a blank calendar in Excel on Windows operating system.
+In this section, I will show you some quick and easy steps to make a blank calendar in Excel on the Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
 I have used Microsoft 365 version here.
 But you can use any other versions as of your availability.
-If anything of this article doesn’t work in your version then leave us a comment.
+If anything in this article doesn’t work in your version, then leave us a comment.

 📌 Step 1: Assign and Format Cells to Insert Month and Year